 - Proposals for new business will be submitted to members at monthly meetings and/or via post on baltibrew.org.

-- Proposals should be submitted to the Monthly Meeting Czar at least one week prior to the next meeting whenever possible.
-In order to prevent club business from running over the allotted time, new business may be tabled for an electronic discussion or review by all members then discussed at the meeting the following month.
+- Proposals should be submitted to the Meeting Czar during the week prior to each meeting.
+In order to prevent club business from running over the allotted time, new business may be tabled for an electronic discussion or review by all members, then discussed during the next month's meeting.

-- Monthly meeting agendas, proposals, and other items for discussion shall be circulated to members by the Meeting Czar at least 48 hours prior to a scheduled meeting whenever possible.
+- Monthly meeting agendas, proposals, and other items for discussion shall be circulated to members by the Meeting Czar at least 48 hours prior to the scheduled meeting.

-- Minutes from meetings shall be posted on baltibrew.org by the Secretary/Website Coordinator within one week of the meeting.
+- Minutes from meetings shall be recorded by the Social Secretary and posted to baltibrew.org by the Webmaster within one week of each meeting.

 Club Business/Parliamentary Rules